Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 First, let's recall how, historically, we came to the object paradigm.
 We are in the late 70s.
-The C language is now famous as it completely changed the way to write code compared to assembly, is human readable and have a monstruous expressivity in only few language words and the procedural paradigm[^procedural-paradigm] (the one you use while writting C) is well understood.
+The C language is now famous as it completely changed the way to write code compared to assembly, is human readable and have a monstrous expressivity in only few language words and the procedural paradigm[^procedural-paradigm] (the one you use while writing C) is well understood.
-But, as applications grow and get an increassing size, developpers are facing an increassingly common problem: the code 's complexity is growing exponentially, and code gets harder and harder to write (it still sounds like a today's problem, right? :-) ).
+But, as applications grow and get an increasing size, developers are facing an increasingly common problem: the code's complexity is growing exponentially, and code gets harder and harder to write (it still sounds like a today's problem, right? :-) ).
-The object paradigm was developped, expecting to solve the complexity curse.
+The object paradigm was developed, expecting to solve the complexity curse.
 Here came OBJC and C++, both in 1983.

-Saddly, we know today that OOP wasn't the Holly graal.
+Sadly, we know today that OOP wasn't the Holly Graal.
-But what did made peaples bealive that it would be, and why is OOP still used today?
+But what did made peoples believe that it would be, and why is OOP still used today?

 The hopes of OOP
 ----------------

-What came out from a lots of procedural developpement is that you often have types that describe some complexe structure (for example, linked lists in C are build of chained cells, each cell composed of a value and a link to the next cell) and functions operating on this type (using the same example,
+What came out from a lots of procedural development is that you often have types that describe some complexe structure (for example, linked lists in C are build of chained cells, each cell composed of a value and a link to the next cell) and functions operating on this type (using the same example,